sandjec-os/alx-system_engineering-devops/0x00-shell_basics/README.md

 Delete directory my_first_directory in /tmp
-./10-back : Change the working directory to the previous one ./11-lists : List all files, even hidden, in the current directory, th parent one and /boot
+./10-back : Change the working directory to the previous one ./11-lists : List all files, even hidden, in the current directory, th parent one and /boot ./12-file_type : Print the type of the file iamafile in /tmp